gbmhunter/blog/content/posts/2023/04-30-april-2023-updates/_index.md

 * Converted the Digital Logic page from Asciidoc to Markdown.

-* Added more info on [latches and flip-flops](/electronics/circuit-design/digital-logic/latches-and-flip-flops/), including more schematics, info on D-type and JK flip-flops and Micro-Cap simulations.
+* Added more info on [latches and flip-flops](/electronics/circuit-design/digital-logic/latches-and-flip-flops/), including more schematics, info on D-type and JK flip-flops, Micro-Cap simulations, setup/hold times, and metastability.

 * Added info on [transmission gates](/electronics/components/analogue-switches-transmission-gates/#transmission-gates).